 Rackspace is a San Antonio-based, publicly owned web-hosting company that specializes in managed hosting for businesses and corporations.
 Founded in 1998 by Pat Condon and Dirk Elmehof, Rackspace has data centers in Dallas, San Antonio, Vancouver, and Hong Kong.
 Rackspace was recently sold to Apollo Global Management, so some details may have changed since the transaction.

 How Good is Rackspace Hosting?

-Rackspace is a premium hosting company with extra support and services geared towards businesses.
+Rackspace is a premium hosting company with extra support and services geared toward businesses.
 They are not for your average user, with hosting starting in the triple digits per month.
 That's a hefty price for sure, but the benefits are numerous.
-The company promises no downtime, and has more experience with OpenStack than any other company on the market.
-Certainly Rackspace isn't the best decision if you're just looking to host a single website.
+The company promises no downtime and has more experience with OpenStack than any other company on the market.
+Certainly, Rackspace isn't the best decision if you're just looking to host a single website.
 But those looking for managed hosting, cloud services, and infrastructure services all in one will find it with Rackspace.
 However, competitors Amazon Web Services and Google Cloud offer larger service portfolios for considerably less money.